-Once the bans are in effect, you can continue to advertise in a wide range of ways, provided they comply with relevant laws, including the Australian Consumer Law.
+You can continue to advertise in a wide range of ways, provided you comply with relevant laws, including the Australian Consumer Law.
 This includes:

-- digital and traditional media advertising, such as newspapers, magazines, radio, television, social media and search engine marketing - your website and social media channels - hard copy mail drops (unless there is a 'no junk mail' sign) - emails and SMS messages (if compliant with the Spam Act and Regulations, including getting consent, making it easy to unsubscribe and identifying yourself in the message) - shopping centres, billboards and sponsorships.
+- digital and traditional media advertising, such as newspapers, magazines, radio, television, social media and search engine marketing - your website and social media channels - hard copy mail drops (unless there is a 'no junk mail' sign) - emails and SMS messages (if compliant with SPAM laws, e.g. you must obtain consent before sending, it must be easy to unsubscribe, and the sender must be clearly named) - shopping centres, billboards and sponsorships.